krzysztofander/hk_node/documentation/board.rst

 ------

     - **4 Digital Inputs**
+        - 2 of them
-        - 2 opto isolated
+            - opto isolated *OR*
+            - raw logic
+        - 1 of them
+            - raw logic *OR*
-        - 4 raw logic (1 exchangeable with positive voltage detection, 2 shared with opto isolation)
+            - connected to on-board with positive voltage detection circuitry
+        - 1 of them
+            - raw logic only
     - **4 Digital Outputs**
+        - 2 of them
+            - raw logic *OR*
-        - 2 opto isolated (both exchangeable with open-drain or triac)
+            - opto isolated *OR*
+            - open-drain N-FET *OR*
+            - open-drain P-FET *OR*
+            - triac circuitry
+        - 2 of them
-        - 2 raw logic
+            - raw logic *OR*
+            - open-drain N-FET
     - **4 Analogue Inputs**
         - each with optional pull-up
         - 1 exchangeable with build-in opto transistor circuitry